C4ptainCrunch/thesis/source/index.rst

 We can also see that the game is a two player zero-sum game.

+1) Combinatorial Games: Games are classified by the fol- lowing properties:
+• zero sum: whether the reward to all players sums to zero (in the two-player case, whether players are in strict com- petition with each other);
+information: whether the state of the game is fully or par- tially observable to the players;
+• determinism: whether chance factors play a part (also known as completeness, i.e., uncertainty over rewards);
+• sequential: whether actions are applied sequentially or si- multaneously;
+• discrete: whether actions are discrete or applied in real time.
+Games with two players that are zero sum, perfect informa- tion, deterministic, discrete, and sequential are described as combinatorial games.

+^ "A Survey of Monte Carlo Tree Search Methods"

 Convergence.
 We consider a game to be convergent when the size of the state space decreases as the game progresses.
 If the size of the state space increases, the game is said to be divergent.
 In some games games like Chess, Checkers and Awari the players may capture pieces in the course of the game and may never add them back these are called convergent games :cite:`vandenherik2002`.